top of page

 • Location: Raleigh, North Carolina

-• Institution Type: Public; 2-year community college
+• Institution Type: Public; two year community college

-• Delivery: Online | Hybrid | Campus; NC-SARA
+• Delivery: Online | Hybrid | Campus; NC SARA

 • Accreditation: SACSCOC; ACEN, CODA, JRCERT programmatic